James Everett Stuart: Early life and Oregon

 In the early 1870s, Stuart took regular lessons with painter David Holmes Woods in his Sacramento studio.
 In 1874, a decisive trip to Oregon allowed him to meet Jacksonville photographer Peter Britt and travel with him for sketching purposes.
 Returning to California, Stuart enrolled in the San Francisco School of Design, founded three years prior on Pine Street by members of the San Francisco Art Association.
 There, he studied under landscape artists Virgil Macey Williams, Raymond Yelland, Thomas Hill, and William Keith, while taking lessons with painter Benoni Irwin.
 He also became a member of the Bohemian Club, one of the city's premier cultural associations.

+Stuart painting in Jacksonville, Oregon, in 1883.

 Upon graduating in 1879, Stuart opened a studio in Portland and spent the following years painting Oregon and Northern California.
 In 1882, he traveled to Crater Lake with Peter Britt and lawyer Robert Aubrey Miller, before continuing on to Mt.
 Shasta, which inspired the first important series of pictures of his career.
 Stuart remained in Portland until 1886, when he left for New York, though he would continue traveling to the region regularly to paint pictures of the Pacific Northwest for his East Coast clients.